nimch681/KinectEmbodiment/LiveScan3D-master/README.md

 Kinect side of the mirror embodiment project.
-The project is build on top of the LiveScan3D project.
+The project is built on top of the LiveScan3D project.
 Thanks to everyone from LiveScan3D for allowing us to use their code

 Kowalski, M.; Naruniec, J.; Daniluk, M.: "LiveScan3D: A Fast and Inexpensive 3D Data Acquisition System for Multiple Kinect v2 Sensors". in 3D Vision (3DV), 2015 International Conference on, Lyon, France, 2015